Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Retrieving Turn-by-Turn Directions

-Once a booking has a valid address, the Fieldworker App can hand off navigation to Google Maps (or your device’s default navigation app).
+Once a booking has a valid address (or you’ve selected the correct stop in a multi-address booking), the Fieldworker App can hand off navigation to Google Maps (or your device’s default navigation app).

 - Open the booking.